nachtm/HighDimensionalClustering/README.md

 This is Micah Nacht and Nick Spinale's final project for CS324 (Data Mining).

+A live version of this project can be found here: https://github.com/nachtm/HighDimensionalClustering

 Our paper can be found at `./spinacht.pdf`.

 ## Structure